 Digging more, we were amazed to find the numerous benefits of quail eggs.
 This is no ordinary egg.
 Quail eggs contains a large amount of ovomucoid protein.
 This protein is a known natural allergenic protein, a trypsin inhibitor.

 When Allergens strike

-Historic literature showed use of quail eggs in Egyptian, Chinese, and Japanese cultures.
-It was considered as one of nature's natural antihistamines, decongestant and cortisone effect.
+Historic literature shows use of quail eggs in Egyptian, Chinese, and Japanese cultures.
+It was considered as one of nature's natural antihistamines, decongestant and with cortisone effect.

 A French practitioner, Dr Truffier observed that the farmers who raised quails presented fewer allergic symptoms than the general population.
 After witnessing this, he trialed the use of quail to reduce allergic symptoms for his patients both adult and children.
 This turned out to be successful.
 This has led to more interest in the use of quail as seen in several different clinical studies.
 A much smaller sample size of 45 patient showed 90% of patients reported a relevant improvement in their allergic symptoms.,

 Dr Truffier's therapeutic approach on allergy by use of quail eggs noted that since 1968, more than 800 patients have accessed the use of quail eggs as a form of remedy to alleviate their allergic concerns with significant reduction in allergy frequency.
 The research also noted a different methodology for the use of quail eggs for asthma care.
 His research mentioned the importances of good storage of eggs and a brief mention of european biochemical comparision of quail eggs to chicken eggs, with quail having 5X's more phosphorus, 7.5X's more Iron, 6X'S more Vitamin B1 and 15X's more vitamin B2.
 Most of the ovomucoid analyzed from others like chicken, ducks, turkey had little to no affinity for human trypsin unlike quail which showed inhibition ranging from 76% to 95%.